-Vodafone Hutchison Australia (VHA) has reported a net loss of $241.8 million for the 1H FY17, with a total revenue of $3.35 billion.
+Vodafone Hutchison Australia (VHA) has reported a net loss of $241.8 million for 2016, with a total annual revenue of $3.35 billion.

 The loss marks an 8.4 per cent YoY decrease.
 It reported an EBITDA of $912.2 million, a 12.2 per cent increase from $812.8 million it reported the same time last year.

 "When looking at our revenue this year, our actual reported revenue declined eight per cent, which was entirely driven by mobile termination rate cuts," VHA chief financial officer, James Marsh, said.

 "That impacted our revenue by just over $470 million YoY.
 When you remove that from the numbers, our revenue increased by 5.7 per cent, and our revenue excluding incoming revenue was $3.2 billion."

 Marsh said the results were "pleasing” and followed a “continued focus on long-term, sustainable growth”.